Specify file size for recordings

 You can specify two thresholds for a rollover:

 - File size.
-When the file reaches the specified number of megabytes, Session Recording closes the file and opens a new one.
-By default, files roll over after reaching 50 megabytes; however, you can specify a limit from 10 megabytes to one gigabyte.
+When the file reaches the specified number of MB, Session Recording closes the file and opens a new one.
+By default, files roll over after reaching 50 MB.
+You can specify a limit from 10 MB to 1 GB.

 - Duration.
 After the session records for the specified number of hours, the file is closed and a new file is opened.
-By default, files roll over after recording for 12 hours; however, you can specify a limit from one to 24 hours.
+By default, files roll over after recording for 12 hours.
+You can specify a limit from one to 24 hours.

 Session Recording checks both fields to determine which event occurs first to determine when to roll over.
 For example, if you specify 17MB for the file size and six hours for the duration and the recording reaches 17MB in three hours, Session Recording reacts to the 17MB file size to close the file and open a new one.

-To prevent the creation of many small files, Session Recording does not roll over until at least one hour elapses (this is the minimum number that you can enter) regardless of the value specified for the file size.
-The exception to this rule is if the file size surpasses one gigabyte.
+To prevent the creation of many small files, Session Recording does not roll over until at least one hour elapses (this is the minimum number that you can type) regardless of the value specified for the file size.
+The exception to this rule is if the file size surpasses 1 GB.